Olegg66/Seismometer_orientation/README.md

 ## Method execution guide:
 ### For all versions
 Change the paths in the `eventsp` array to your own paths to the pressure recording folders, and in `eventsac` to the acceleration recording folders.
 In the `stations` array, you need to specify the data for the selected stations.
 They are given in the following order: station name, pressure sensor ID, z-component acceleration ID, station depth in meters, calibration coefficients for the accelerometer's z, x, y axes, x-component acceleration ID, y-component acceleration ID.
 Sensor data can be found in the `channels.tbl.20240101` file provided in the data folder, or on the official NIED website.

 ### The GPU implementation
 Open the `GPU.ipynb` file. the current version is ready to be launched in Google Colab.

-Change `thetres` to choose the resolution of the diagram. `180` is set by default and corresponds to 1 point per 1 degree, while, for example, `90` will mean 1 point per 2 degrees. `batch_size` specifies how many points are computed in parallel.
+Change `thetres` to choose the resolution of the diagram. `180` is set by default and corresponds to `1` point per `1` degree, while, for example, `90` will mean `1` point per `2` degrees. `batch_size` specifies how many points are computed in parallel.
 If the program crashes, try a lower number.
 If your CUDA allows, you can increase the value to make it work faster.

 ### The Nelder-Mead maxima finder
 Open the `maxima_finder.ipynb` file.
-After launching it will find the maxima with resolution of not worse than 1 degree.
+After launching it will find the maxima with resolution of not worse than `1` degree.
 The program will also output the convergence trajectories from random points purely for entertainment.

+### The classical CPU implementation

+The file `classic.ipynb` contains the initial CPU-based implementation of the method.
+You can use it if the GPU is unavailable for any reason.
+This code can also be used for educational purposes, as its implementation is more intuitive.
+The default resolution is set to `1` point per `4` degrees (`thetres` = `45`).
+Keep in mind that computation time increases quadratically with resolution!
+For `thetres` = `180`, the computation time will be several hours.

 ## Example of generated diagrams #
 <img src="./example.png" width="800"/>